 Keeping Our Roadways Safe

 The NHTSA and its many programs have helped increase the level of safety on our roadways and save countless lives.
-Hopefully, with the approach and implementation of the latest legislation and with the continued help of the NHTSA, we can begin to see a decrease in the recent uptick of U.S. roadway fatalities.
+Hopefully, with the approach and implementation of the latest legislation and with the NHTSA’s continued help, we can see a decrease in the recent uptick in U.S. roadway fatalities.